iPad 7 SIM Card Reader Replacement

 - Gently slide the battery blocker under the logic board's battery connector at about a 35-degree angle.

-- Keep that battery blocker right where it is while you continue working.
+- Keep that battery blocker in place while you continue working to keep things safe and sound.

 Tools Used